 The non-profit sector is one of the fastest growing employment opportunities available today.
 An estimated 50,000 people are needed to fill entry-level positions in the field on an annual basis.
 Compensation and benefits are becoming more and more competitive with the private sector, and job security is excellent.
 The national non-profits recognize the need for job enrichment opportunities for their employees and offer many avenues of advancement.

 The Nonprofit Leadership Alliance Certification Program is an innovative, cross-disciplinary course of study that equips college and university students to become skilled professionals and leaders in the non-profit sector.
 The program is a collaboration between Nonprofit Leadership Alliance, Inc., 75 colleges and universities, and 20 major national non-profit organizations.

-- ACCT 2000 Introduction to Accounting or comparable on-line course
+- ACCT 2000 Introduction to Accounting

-- POLS 3338 Principles of Public Administration
+- Either: MGMT 3141 Principles of Management Or POLS 3338 Principles of Public Administration

-- Participation in the GC Nonprofit Leadership Student Association
+- Participate in Nonprofit Leadership Student Association